 Each level has three acts with the third act being the bosses; the bosses are pretty good apart from the alliance of robots because Eggman needs to figure out what machine he can use.
 Then…there is the specific Special Stages…AND IT’S THE WORST SPECIAL STAGES IN ANY SONIC GAME…EVER!!!
 And I thought the Sonic Advance Trilogy Special Stages were the worst.
 So you need to collect spheres as they’re boost power, they’re OK.
 But the other stage is where you need to collect a Chaos Emerald before it gets to the goal.
 The controls for this are completely broken, jittery, and just downright unplayable.
 If you do catch up to it, then it’s based on luck, and APPARENTLY, in order to get to the last story, you must finish the levels and collect all the Chaos Emeralds…I GIVE UP, IT’S OVER!!!

 The gameplay is very unpolished at times, especially when running.
 At times you can never control the character because the physics don’t always work, leading you to fall and die.
 This leads to the camera, which is also awful, you always need to calculate your jumps, especially at pitfalls.
-Oh, and there’s a lot of glitches too, like this one:
+Oh, and there’s a lot of glitches too.

 The music isn’t that great, they’re not memorable and not as good as even the Sonic Adventure 2.
 The voice acting isn’t up to standards of Sonic Adventure 2, but by far the worst voice change is Tails, it sounds like a 5 year old trying to read a script, I know he’s supposed to be young but not that of a baby who magically can speak long words.
 The graphics are really great for the time and suits the Sonic universe down to a tee, the level design is also great, trying to get that element of 2D Sonic games without completely going off the deep end (foreshadowing for the next game I suppose).